mensago/mensagod/README.md

-# Ansid: Anselus Identity Service Daemon
+# Ansid: Anselus Identity Daemon

 Ansid provides identity services for the Anselus communications platform and is released under the GPLv3 license.